Hillary Clinton Officially Announces She Won’t Run For President In 2020

-According to a BBC story, Hillary Clinton has officially announced that she won’t be seeking the 2020 presidential nomination, ending months of speculation over whether she throw her hat in the ring again.
+According to a BBC story, Hillary Clinton has officially announced that she won’t be seeking the 2020 presidential nomination, ending months of speculation over whether she will throw her hat in the ring again.
 However, she cautioned opponents not to expect her to go away either.

 “I’m not running, but I’m going to keep on working and speaking and standing up for what I believe,” Clinton said in a 12 News Westchester interview.